uw-unsat/jitterbug/README.md

 make arch/riscv/net/bpf_jit_comp32.c
 ```

-This file can be copied to the Linux source tree for building
+This file can be copied to the Linux kernel source tree for building
 and testing.

 ## Caveats / limitations